michaelthorne/michaelthorne.github.io/_posts/2015-08-17-displaying-key-value-pairs-in-jekyll-from-yaml-front-matter.md

 I have just added the company handbooks to our Jekyll-powered website at Next.
 We used Markdown to write the content of the handbooks so that anyone in the company would be able to update them.

-The blog was recently moved from Tumblr to Jekyll and Markdown has proven to be popular at our company.
+The blog was recently moved from Tumblr to Jekyll and Markdown has proven to be popular at Next.
 To get the handbooks on our website up and running, I first created static HTML versions of them.
 The aim was to then have each handbook as a Markdown file, including the table of contents for each chapter.
 This would allow you to not only edit existing chapters, but to add new ones in future.